kokila-Manogar/kokila-Manogar/README.md

 - 👋 Hi, I’m @kokila-Manogar
-- 👀 I’m interested are in Web & Mobile app development and Data Science
+- 👀 I’m interested are in Web & Mobile(hybrid) app development and Data Science
 - 🌱 I’m currently learning Deep learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game changing ideas
 - 📫 How to reach me kokila.cb19@bitsathy.ac.in

 <!---